-The meter contains a total of five different logs:
+General The meter contains a total of five different logs:

-- System Log
+• System Log

-- Event Log
+• Event Log

-- Net Quality Log
+Net Quality Log

-- Audit log
+Audit log

-- Settings Log
+Settings Log

 Log events can be read via communication or directly in the display of the meter.

-A maximum of 200 log events can be stored in the System Log, the Event Log and the Net Quality Log.
+A maximum of 500 log events can be stored in the System Log, the Event Log and the Net Quality Log.
 When the maximum number of events for a log is reached, the oldest events will be overwritten.

 A maximum of 40 log events can be stored in the Audit Log.
 When the maximum number of events for this log is reached, no more events can be stored.
 A new firmware upgrade attempt will be unsuccessful because no more log events can be stored.

 A maximum of 80 log events can be stored in the Settings Log.
-When the maximum number of events for this log is reached, no more events can be stored.
+When the maxi- mum number of events for this log is reached, no more events can be stored.
 A new setting for either CT/VT or number of elements will not be accepted because no more log events can be stored.

 It is possible to delete all entries in the System Log, The Event Log and the Net Quality Log via communication.

 5.7.1 System Log

 This log stores events that relate to errors in the meter.

+Contents The following information is stored in an event:

-- Date and time
+• Date and time

-- Event Code
+Event Code

-- Duration
+Duration

 The following events are stored in this log:

-- Program CRC Error Error when checking firmware consistency. - Persistent Storage Error Data stored in long-term memory is corrupt. - RTC Circuit Error Error when trying to read date and time from real-time clock.
+Program CRC Error - Error when checking firmware consistency.

+- Persistent Storage Error Data stored in long-term memory is corrupt. - RTC Circuit Error Error when trying to read date and time from real-time clock.